madosuki/live2dManager/README.md

 # Live2dManager
 This library is unofficial.
 This library codes is based on [Live2D Web Official Typescript Sample](https://github.com/Live2D/CubismWebSamples).
 Therefore, this library license is same on based, and use Live2D SDK For Web.
-Currently not manage.
+Currently do not manage.
 Only provied helper functions.

 Using gitsubmodule for CubismWebFramework and CubismWebMotionSyncComponents.
 If use this library, should set [lib2dcubismcore](https://www.live2d.com/sdk/download/web/) files and [CRI/live2dcubismmotionsynccore.min.js](https://www.live2d.com/sdk/download/motionsync/) to public dir of your projects and add load process into your html(like: index.html).